 - Behaviour and discipline in schools

 - Searching, screening and confiscation at school

 - The Equality Act 2010

 - Use of reasonable force in schools

 - Supporting pupils with medical conditions at school

-- Keeping Children Safe in Education
+- Keeping children safe in education 2025

 - Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education and Working Together to Safeguard Children, and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education and Working Together to Safeguard Children.
 We comply with this guidance and the arrangements agreed and published by our local safeguarding partners.